wazuh/wazuh-documentation/source/user-manual/wazuh-dashboard/single-sign-on/jumpcloud.rst

 #.
 Note the necessary parameters from the SAML settings of the new app.

    #.
-Open the recently created application and go to the **SSO** tab, select **Export Metadata**.
+Open the recently created application, go to the **SSO** tab and select **Export Metadata**.
 This will be our ``metadata_file``.
 Place the metadata file in the configuration directory of Wazuh indexer.
 The path to the directory is ``/usr/share/wazuh-indexer/plugins/opensearch-security/securityconfig/``.

    #.
 Extract the ``exchange_key`` from the ``metadata_file`` under the ``ds:X509Certificate`` tag.